-An American cowboy living in Mexico discovers his cattle is being eaten by a giant prehistoric dinosaur.
+An American cowboy living in Mexico discovers his cattle are being eaten by a giant prehistoric dinosaur.

 And introducing the new REGISCOPE Process